MLanguage/mlang/README.md

 Mlang is implemented in OCaml.
-To manage dependencies, [install opam](https://opam.ocaml.org/doc/Install.html) and switch to a version of OCaml that is at least 4.0.7.
+To manage dependencies, [install opam](https://opam.ocaml.org/doc/Install.html) and switch to a version of OCaml that is at least 4.0.9.
 Then, you can install Mlang's dependencies using

     make deps

-Warning: the Z3 opam package takes a very long time to install (10 minutes).
 Next, fetch the source code dependencies of Mlang with

     git submodule update --init --recursive

 This will fetch the M source code released by the DGFiP.

-You can then use `dune build` to build all source files, and other dune commands.
+You can then use `make build` to build all source files, and other dune commands.

 If you want to install the `mlang` executable and the opam packages, use